-Maynor Guillen is the E-Learning and Multimedia Specialist for the Center.
+Maynor Guillen is the E-Learning and Multimedia Producer for the Center.
 He manages the technical aspects of online learning, along with the production of webinars, podcasts, public service announcements, virtual events, and is involved in other projects.
 Prior to joining the Center, Maynor was the Assistive Technology Specialist for the City of Alexandria's One-Stop Center, where he provided employment services, training, and information on reasonable accommodations.

 Barbara Van Dyke

 Barbara Van Dyke is the Outreach Coordinator for the Center.
 Her activities include promoting the ADA Center and its initiatives, events, and products.
 She is responsible for encouraging membership and coordinating activities for the ADA Center's resource networks - the Community Partners Network, Title II Network, Corrections and Law Enforcement Network, and Transit Network.
 She also manages the Center's social media presence, develops information resources and tools, and is part of the team that organizes the Center's conferences and events.

 In addition to her work at the Center, Barbara helps manage her family business, an independent mortgage brokerage.
 She has also served in many capacities as a volunteer with the Girl Scout Council of the Nation’s Capital.
 She is a graduate of the University of Maryland, College Park with a BS in business management.

 Carleen Crespo is the Information Specialist at the Center, where she responds to a wide variety of questions on the ADA.
 She also supports other Center activities, including planning for conferences and other events.
 She has a BA in English, and her previous experiences include working as an editor, acting as an event coordinator for a major bookstore, and serving as a Church Parish Administrator.
 Her many interests include music, theater, alternative medicine, and cooking for her family.